 Since 2009, DOE has conducted research on the visual phenomenon known as flicker.
 Flicker is defined as rapid variation in light source intensity, which can cause visual effects ranging from uncomfortable to harmful or dangerous.
 In response, the Institute of Electrical and Electronics Engineers (IEEE) formed an industry standards committee on flicker, co-chaired and staffed by DOE technical experts, among others.
-The work of this committee produced IEEE recommended practice P1789-2015 for evaluating flicker risks, and ENERGY STAR® and California’s Title 20 are requiring the reporting of flicker performance and/or considering the adoption of flicker criteria.
+The work of this committee produced IEEE recommended practice P1789-2015 for evaluating flicker risks, and although its recommendations are incomplete for eradicating flicker, it raised awareness of this important health and visibility issue.
+ENERGY STAR®, the upcoming DesignLights Consortium® Lighting Quality Initiative, and California’s Title 20 all require the reporting of flicker performance and/or considering the adoption of flicker criteria.
 Some manufacturers appear to be giving flicker increased design priority, as evidenced by the improved performance of new product generations.

-An understanding of why flicker matters and how much it varies across commercially available products is increasingly becoming essential to proper lighting design.
+An understanding of why flicker matters and how much it varies across commercially available products is essential to proper lighting design.
 Specifying the right product for a given application and risk sensitivity further requires the ability to quantitatively characterize flicker.
-At this time, however, there is no standardized test procedure for measuring photometric flicker from light sources, and manufacturers rarely report flicker characteristics.
+However, there is no standardized test procedure for measuring photometric flicker from light sources, and manufacturers rarely report flicker characteristics.
+Furthermore, no current flicker metrics are fully predictive of flicker detectability in all frequency ranges and waveforms, so it often takes multiple metrics combined with fundamental flicker frequency information to anticipate a product’s performance.
+More consistent waveform measurement is needed along with better metrics derived from that waveform.